dhornbein/pclock/README.md

 ======

 To use the pClock itself just launch index.html in the dist/ folder.

-We will include source files in dst shortly.
+dist/src holds the sources.

-To use the grunt frontend ops and eventually bower for package management you will need to install dependencies.
+To benefit from grunt automation, livereload, and all the newfangled fancyness* you will need to install dependencies.
-This includes jslinting, javascript concatenation and minification, and all the wonders grunt has to offer.
+* = livereload includes jslinting, javascript concatenation and minification, and other wonders grunt has to offer.

 Dev Dependencies